-Elementary Education (K-6)see page 127 Note: Students must meet the same criteria for admission to the adult undergraduate education degree program as the traditional undergraduate program.
+Elementary Education (K-6)see page 199 Note: Students must meet the same criteria for admission to the adult undergraduate education degree program as the traditional undergraduate program.

-- 1. Earn an overall cumulative grade point average of at least 2.5 on a 4.0 scale for all undergraduate studies. - 2.
-Obtain fingerprint/background clearance check from the Polk County School Board. - 3.
-Complete the Academic Interest Inventory at Florida Southern College.
+- 1. Earn an overall cumulative grade point average of at least 2.5 on a 4.0 scale for the general education component of undergraduate studies. - 2.
+Earn an overall GPA 2.5 or better in all completed EDU courses with no course grade lower than a C. - 3.
+Complete the Academic Interest Inventory at Florida Southern College. - 4.
+If admitted, each undergraduate EDU student is required to complete a criminal background screening, including finger printing and obtaining a Polk County Public Schools badge as a Florida Southern College student prior to starting the program.